unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 **Why translators need them**: When a translator encounters the Hebrew word "hesed" in Psalm 23, this resource points them to the Translation Words entry explaining "steadfast love" or "mercy."

-#### **Translation Questions (TQ)**
+#### **Translation Questions (tQ)**

-**What they contain**: Comprehension questions with answers that test whether a translation successfully communicates the intended meaning of the original text.
+**What it contains**: Comprehension questions with answers that test whether a translation successfully communicates the intended meaning of the original text.

 **Purpose**: Provide a quality assurance tool for conducting community checks of Bible translations, helping verify that the translation is clear, accurate, and understandable to the target audience.

-**Why translators need them**: These questions enable translators to conduct systematic checks with community members to ensure their translation communicates the intended biblical message clearly and that readers understand what the original text meant to convey.
+**Why translators need it**: These questions enable translators to conduct systematic checks with community members to ensure their translation communicates the intended biblical message clearly and that readers understand what the original text meant to convey.

-**Example**: For the passage "Paul, a servant of Christ Jesus," a question might be "What does Paul call himself?" with the answer "Paul calls himself a servant."
+**Example**: For the passage "Paul, a servant of Christ Jesus," a question might be "What does Paul call himself?"
+The answer would be, "Paul calls himself a servant."

-#### **Translation Academy (TA)**
+#### **Translation Academy (tA)**

 **What they contain**: Comprehensive training materials covering translation theory, methodology, best practices, cultural issues, and quality standards for Bible translation.

 **Purpose**: Provide the theoretical foundation and practical guidance needed for high-quality Bible translation work, serving as the educational foundation for translation teams.

-**Why translators need them**: Translation is a complex skill requiring knowledge of linguistics, culture, theology, and communication principles - these materials provide structured training in all these areas and establish the methodological foundation that other translation resources reference.
+**Why translators need them**: Translation is a complex skill requiring knowledge of linguistics, culture, theology, and communication principles.
+The materials in translationAcademy provide structured training in all these areas and establish the methodological foundation that other translation resources reference.

-**Example**: An article on "Translating Metaphors" would explain what metaphors are, why they're challenging to translate, and provide specific strategies for handling them effectively.
+**Example**: The article on "Translating Metaphors" explains what metaphors are, describes why they're challenging to translate, and provides specific strategies for handling them effectively.

 ### How Resources Work Together

-These resources form an interconnected ecosystem where each one enhances the others:
+These resources form an interconnected ecosystem in which each one enhances the others:

-- **Word Alignment** connects gateway language translations to original languages
+- **Word Alignment** connects Strategic Language translations to original languages
 - **Translation Notes** reference specific aligned words to provide targeted guidance
-- **Translation Academy** articles are referenced by Translation Notes, they explain the methodology behind translation decisions and provide training in translation theory, methodology, best practices, cultural issues, and quality standards for Bible translation
+- **Translation Academy** articles are referenced by Translation Notes, they explain the methodology behind translation decisions and they provide training in translation theory, methodology, best practices, cultural issues, and quality standards for Bible translation
 - **Translation Words Links** point from aligned words to Translation Words articles
 - **Translation Words** articles provide comprehensive definitions of key biblical, theological, and cultural terms
 - **Translation Questions** verify that the final translation communicates effectively

 **Example workflow**: A translator working on Romans 1:1 encounters the word "servant."
 The alignment data shows this translates Greek "doulos."
 Translation Words Links points to a comprehensive definition of "doulos" explaining slavery in the ancient world.
-Translation Notes provide specific guidance on how to translate this concept in different cultural contexts.
-Translation Academy articles explain general principles for translating cultural terms.
+Translation Notes provide specific guidance on how to translate this concept in different cultural contexts. translationAcademy articles explain general principles for translating cultural terms.
 Translation Questions help verify that the final translation communicates Paul's intended meaning.

 This conceptual foundation enables the precise, interconnected resource ecosystem detailed in the following sections.